wvdm1217/wernervandermerwe/blog/posts/2024-03-18-property-scrapper.md

 I built a web scrapper to help me find an apartment on [Property24](https://www.property24.com/).
 It started off as a bash script that lived in my terminal, then it became a tiny Alpine container running on my PC, somewhere I deployed it to the cloud and eventually it found an unlikely home on my Android phone.
-I also accidentally got my Telegram account banned, my work complex's IP temporarily blocked by Naspers and I Pavloved myself into checking rental properties whenever I get a phone notification.
+I also accidentally got my Telegram account banned, my office's IP temporarily blocked and I developed a Pavlovian urge to check rental properties whenever I get a phone notification.

 Also, if you work for Property24, don't sue, you guys are great.
 After many iterations and months, I found an apartment and the solution worked exceedingly well.
 Every time a new apartment was listed, I got a notification on my phone and the app is opened on the new property automatically or when I clicked the notification.
+Refer to the reference script at the bottom of the post for the final implementation.

 ## Moving